.NET HELP

 2.2.
 Priority Queue

 In certain situations, prioritizing elements in the queue becomes crucial.
 C# does not have a built-in priority queue, but developers can implement one by using a sorted collection or a custom data structure.
 This type of queue is beneficial when certain elements need to be processed ahead of others based on specific criteria, such as urgency or importance.
-It checks if the element exists and uses FIFO style to arrange the oldest element to the end of the queue, also determines whether an element should be the beginning of the queue based on the number of elements contained.
+It checks if the element exists and uses FIFO style to arrange the oldest element to the end of the queue, also determining whether an element should be the beginning of the queue based on the number of elements contained.

 using System;